Use grouping and binning in Power BI Desktop

 You can set the bin size for numerical and time fields in Power BI Desktop.
 You can use binning to right-size the data that Power BI Desktop displays.

-To apply a bin size, right-click a Field and select Groups.
+To apply a bin size, right-click a Field and select New Group.

 From the Groups window, set the Bin size to the size you want.